ovidiucostea25/Time-Series-Project/README.md

 # Time-Series-Project
-Time Series Analysis for Transportation
+Time Series Analysis for Airline Transportation

+Scope:
+A time series analysis, focusing on uncovering flight patterns and forecasting technologies to estimate travel costs.